 - 320 pounds x 0.1 = 32 pounds.

 This tongue weight only accounts for an empty trailer.
-Don’t forget to add the mass of the cargo in or on the trailer before calculating the tongue weight if you will use the trailer for hauling.
+Don’t forget to add the mass of the cargo in or on the trailer before calculating the tongue weight if you will use the trailer for towing and hauling.
 The tongue weight is how what you tow can impact the payload capacity of your truck.

 5. Why These Numbers Are Important

 You need to know whether to calculate truck payload vs. towing capacity when loading up your vehicle.
 Improperly secured trailers and cargo contributes to vehicle-related road debris.
 When AAA conducted a study of accidents from 2011 through 2014, it found 125 deaths and 9,805 injuries each year had direct connections to debris-related incidents.
 Out of every 1,000 crashes, 163 came from vehicle-related debris or fallen cargo.